1 Peter 5:1

 (c) Suffering for being a Christian (1 Pet.
 4:16).

 (d) Your brethren.
 Fellow believers around the world.
 When we go through trials it’s tempting to think that we are alone and nobody understands what we are going through.
 That is rarely the case.

 1 Peter 5:10

 After you have suffered for a little while, the God of all grace, who called you to His eternal glory in Christ, will Himself perfect, confirm, strengthen and establish you.

 Manmade religion portrays God as an angry deity who can be bought off with sacrifices and good works.
-But the God of all grace that Jesus revealed sits on a throne of grace (Heb.
-4:16) and blesses us out of the abundance of his grace for no other reason than he loves us (Eph.
-2:7).
-Since grace is the defining characteristic of a good God, grace is the defining characteristic of Christianity.
-Grace is what makes the new covenant new and the good news good news.
+But the God that Jesus revealed sits on a throne of grace (Heb.
+4:16).
+He blesses us for no other reason than he loves us.

-(b) Will Himself perfect, confirm, strengthen and establish you.
+(f) Will himself perfect, confirm, strengthen and establish you.
 We are saved and kept by grace.

 1 Peter 5:12

 Through Silvanus, our faithful brother (for so I regard him), I have written to you briefly, exhorting and testifying that this is the true grace of God.
 Stand firm in it!

 (a) Silvanus was the Romanized name of Silas, a colleague of both Peter and Paul (see entry for 1 Thess.
 1:1).
 Silvanus delivered Peter’s letter to the churches in the five Roman provinces of Asia Minor (1 Pet.
 1:1).
 Silvanus would have been known to these churches as he had passed through the region on his travels with Paul.